csci1710/book/book/src/chapters/intro_modeling/intro_modeling_4.md

 Today we're going to answer some anticipated questions Then we'll move on to more modeling in tic-tac-toe.

-## A Visual Model of Instances
+## A Visual Sketch of How Forge Searches

-There are infinitely many potential family trees based on the model you're working on in this week's homework.
+There are infinitely many potential family tree instances based on the model you're working on in this week's homework.
 But Forge needs to work with a finite search space, which is where the bounds of a `run` come in; they limit the set of instances Forge will even consider.
 Constraints you write are _not yet involved_ at this point.

 Once the bounded search space has been established, Forge uses the constraints you write to find satisfying instances within the bounded search space.